ShardFenix/CharacterVault/README.md

 # CharacterVault
 Toolset for keeping track of your D&amp;D characters.

+Requires Node.js version 10.0.0 or higher (to run the included server for character storage)

 # Features
 - Guided levelups
 - Comes with all core packages (still adding subclasses - see below)
 - Skill bonuses, saving throws, save DCs, and weapon attack bonuses automatically calculated from ability scores
 - Passive abilities can update your stats (eg the Alert feat adds +5 to initiative automatically)
 - Track ability uses per rest.
 Short/Long rest button refresh abilities appropriately
 - Basically everything has a tooltip